Mali toughens anti-Ebola checks at borders, Liberia signals progress

 Some 421 new infections were reported in Sierra Leone in the week to Nov.
 9, especially in the west and north, and the virus is still spreading intensely in Freetown, the capital, as well as in Guinea's southwest near the Liberian border, the WHO said.

-The 25-year-old nurse's death in Mali, after treating a man from Guinea whose symptoms were not initially recognized, forced a lockdown in the clinic where she had worked.
+The 25-year-old nurse's death in Mali, after treating a man from Guinea whose symptoms were not initially recognised, forced a lockdown in the clinic where she had worked.

-The Pasteur Clinic, one of Bamako's leading medical facilities and the default health center for expatriates, was being guarded by U.N. peacekeepers with armored personnel carriers and by Malian security forces, witnesses said.
+The Pasteur Clinic, one of Bamako's leading medical facilities and the default health centre for expatriates, was being guarded by U.N. peacekeepers with armoured personnel carriers and by Malian security forces, witnesses said.

 Mali's first case of Ebola was a 2-year-old girl who had been infected in Guinea and died last month.